Human Rights Policy

 Removal of Invasive Alien Species (Coreopsis lanceolata)

-In Miyoshi city, Aichi, we hold Coreopsis lanceolate (or "tickseed") removal campaign.
+In Miyoshi city, Aichi, we hold Coreopsis lanceolata (or "tickseed") removal campaign.
 Because of its aggressive growth drives native Japanese species out, the flower is designated as an invasive alien species.
 To prevent the further spread of alien species into Japan, we promote activities in cooperation with local communities and government.

 Support for the Special Olympics in 2019